 Coed Cwm Einion woodland is a Special Area of Conservation within Biosffer Dyffi (the Dyfi UNESCO Biosphere Reserve).
 Watered by the bubbling River Einion, it’s a biodiversity hotspot.
 'It's home to 177 species of lichen (including the rare Parmotrema robustum, which looks like a cross between kelp and some lettuce that you’ve left in the bottom of the fridge for too long) and more than 150 moss and liverwort species', says Matthew Yeomans, author of Return to My Trees: Notes from the Welsh Woodlands.

-Stay at: Ynys HirTynrhelyg Holiday Cottages or The Wynnstay in Machynlleth.
+Stay at: YnyshirTynrhelyg Holiday Cottages

 Find out more about the Dyfi Biosphere.